Universebenzene/benzene-overlay/dev-python/README.md

 dev-python/pytest-astropy     | 0.8.0; 0.10.0                | Test plugins for astropy.
 Dependencies are also in this overlay but not list in this table dev-python/sphinx-astropy     | 1.6.0; 1.7.0                 | Modules for building docs of astropy related packages.
 Dependencies are also in this overlay but not list in this table dev-python/sphinx-asdf        | 0.1.2                        |
-dev-python/aplpy              | 1.1.1; 2.0.3                 | Other overlays might needed for newest version.
-See [here](https://github.com/Universebenzene/benzene-overlay/tree/master/dev-python/aplpy#note-for-aplpy) for details
-dev-python/asdf               | 2.7.2; 2.9.2; 2.10.1; 2.11.0 | `network-sandbox` FEATURE will be disabled if you enable intersphinx linking for doc building
-dev-python/asdf-astropy       | 0.2.0                        | Dependencies are also in this overlay but not list in this table.
+dev-python/aplpy              | 2.1.0                        | Versions below 2.1.0 are included but not recommended.
+See [here](https://github.com/Universebenzene/benzene-overlay/tree/master/dev-python/aplpy#note-for-aplpy) for more details. `network-sandbox` FEATURE will be disabled if you enable intersphinx linking for doc building dev-python/asdf               | 2.7.2; 2.9.2; 2.10.1; 2.11.0 | `network-sandbox` FEATURE will be disabled if you enable intersphinx linking for doc building dev-python/asdf-astropy       | 0.2.0                        | Dependencies are also in this overlay but not list in this table.
 Version above 0.2.0 needs astropy>=5.0.4, but not in this overlay yet dev-python/astrodendro        | 0.2.0                        | Old package, so the test and doc building may fail